Code-Institute-Submissions/foodie-2/README.md

  - Had trouble with the upload recipe image function. after extensive search on stack overflow and such I found this video on Youtube https://www.youtube.com/watch?v=DsgAuceHha4 and I finally figured it out after many trials and errors.

+- Had trouble parsing ObjectId when fetching recipe_id as it was passed in as an object and not a string.

 ## Media